golang-migrate/migrate/cli/README.md

 $ go build -tags 'postgres' -o /usr/local/bin/migrate github.com/golang-migrate/migrate/cli
 ```

+##### Notes:
-Note: This example builds the cli which will only work with postgres.
+1. This example builds the cli which will only work with postgres.
 In order
 to build the cli for use with other databases, replace the `postgres` build tag
 with the appropriate database tag(s) for the databases desired.
 The tags
 correspond to the names of the sub-packages underneath the
 [`database`](../database) package.
+1. Support for build constraints will be removed in the future: https://github.com/golang-migrate/migrate/issues/60
+1. If possible, use a dependency manager like [dep](https://github.com/golang/dep) instead of `go get`

 #### MacOS